Too Sad to Dance

 I’m way too sad to dance

-The pre-chorus expresses the overwhelming sadness that the singer feels.
-They are too sad even to consider dancing or enjoying themselves, emphasizing the depth of their emotional turmoil.
+The pre-chorus expresses the singer’s overwhelming sadness.
+They are too sad to even consider dancing or enjoying themselves, emphasizing the depth of their emotional turmoil.

 Acknowledging a Broken Heart